Goods and Service Tax (“GST”)

 United States of America

-GST in the USA is governed at State level.
+Goods and Services tax in the USA is governed at State level.
 You could liken it to having to file separate returns in the UK for each county, each with different rules, rates and timetables.
 It’s not hard to see that GST in the USA is a minefield.

 The USA uses the concept of tax nexus.
 Nexus is a connection or business presence in a state or jurisdiction.
 There is no specific shared definition of nexus across the 50 states.
 Moreover, definitions and rules for determining nexus change constantly, and most states are careful to give themselves room to manoeuvre in their definitions.
 This means that a business must look at each state individually when determining sales tax nexus and must stay constantly on top of a slew of changing regulations and interpretations.